uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Thumbnail editing links missing when locale uses RTL language such as Hebrew
 * Fixed:   Roles and Capabilities discrepancy with displaying NextGEN Gallery UI elements
 * Fixed:   Fancybox lightbox effect not compatible with Pro Mosaic galleries
-* Fixed:   Basic Tagcloud does not honor display type setting when editing in IGW
+* Fixed:   Basic Tagcloud does not honor display type setting when editing in Insert Gallery Window
 * Fixed:   Basic Tagcloud allows selection of Pro display types when NGG Pro is disabled
 * Fixed:   Limit display types available in "Display galleries as" setting for albums
 * Fixed:   Special characters in `show_slideshow_text` parameter causing inserted display to not be editable.
-* Fixed:   NGG Basic Slideshow not honoring transition effect setting
+* Fixed:   NGG Basic slideshow galleries not honoring transition effect setting
-* Fixed:   Image tags that are no longer should be removed
+* Fixed:   Image tags that are no longer should be removed from WordPress gallery plugin
 * Fixed:   Spacing preserved when our shortcodes are placed with other content
 * Fixed:   Breadcrumbs in albums when slug is shared between gallery and album
 * Fixed:   get_unique_slug() creating invalid SQL query when gallery name contains quote characters